ONLYOFFICE/document-server-stress-testing/Readme.md

 - `changes`: only fit a specific `document-url` and [ONLYOFFICE Document Server][1] version
 - `save-changes-throughput-per-minute`: amount of saveChanges per minute(jmeter constant throughput timer)
 - `read-timeout`: Response (read) timeout (ms) for operations: "open and send auth", "read license", "read auth", "read getLock", "read saveLock", "read unSaveLock"

+### Make new `changes` parameter

+Follow these steps:
+1. Open document with `document-url` in Chrome in [ONLYOFFICE Document Server][1] editor
+2. Open Chrome DevTools (Ctrl + Shift + I) when opening a file
+3. Make some edits in editor in strict Co-editing Mode and press Save
+4. Go to the Network tab
+5. Find the websocket Messages tab
+6. Cut out `changes` param from message that starts with `["{\"type\":\"saveChanges\"`.
+Use it as the `changes` parameter

   [1]: https://github.com/ONLYOFFICE/DocumentServer